lonelybluebird/lonelybluebird/README.md

 <p align="center">When I am PV and sitting alone: Friends C+H, Dark Cacao C+H, Shadow Milk C+H, White Lily FRIENDS ONLY ok to int.</p>

-<p align="center">When I am SMC and sitting alone: Friends C+H, PV and other shadow milks int/c+h, bspice and silent salt only allowed to int if you're not going to be weirdly sexual, I HATE when people are weirdly sexual about smc.</p>
+<p align="center">When I am SMC and sitting alone: Friends C+H, PV and other shadow milks int/c+h, bspice and silent salt only allowed to int if it's just a gathering of beasts and mystic flour and/or eternal sugar are also present.</p>

 <p align="center">Since people are having trouble reading my fucking boundaries regarding my PV skins I am going to make this crystal clear:</p>